 These easy, almost effortless, steps will strengthen your existing promotional strategies and boost your following—without adding unduly to your workload.
 And remember to keep your author platform updated and well-integrated so that all of your new fans will visit often!

 If you’re feeling like you don’t have the time or energy to take even these simple steps, you might be suffering from social media burnout.
-Our Virtual Assistant Program can take care of maintaining and updating your social media accounts so you can put your efforts into what you do best—write!

 QUESTION: What has been your most successful strategy for building your following?